documentationfor yFiles for HTML 3.0.0.1

 Chain

-A chain contains only nodes with degree 2 as well as its start and end nodes.
+A chain contains only nodes with degree 2, plus its start and end nodes.

 Top